mikelew42/coffee/README.md

 The `q` and `then` modules are based on the `coll`.
 The `coll` is like an Underscore.js/lodash collection - combining the benefits of named items and ordered items (JS objects are named, but not ordered, and JS arrays are ordered, but not named).

 I'm in a constant battle to create the right API (syntax), keeping it simple, yet also accomplishing what I feel is necessary.

-** It's my birthday today, and have to go hangout with the wife and kid.
-If you've made it this far, and actually read this, leave me a comment in the issue tracker - that would be awesome **.